Checkout SDK

 • textFont– Font family name applied to checkout text.

-• outerCornerRadius: number – Corner radius for cards/containers, in pixels.
+• outerBorderRadius: number – Corner radius for cards/containers, in pixels.

-• events?: Partial<CheckoutEvents>.
-Callbacks for SDK → Client notifications.
+• on?: CheckoutEventCallbacks.
+Callbacks for SDK → client notifications during initialisation.

 • ready(e: ReadyEvent) – Fired once checkout is initialised and data is loaded.
 Payload includes session ID and carbon impact summary.